OurBigBook logoOurBigBook Docs OurBigBook logoOurBigBook.comSite Source code

 which renders as:

-<a href="not-readme"
+<a href="not-index"

 and not:

-<a href="not-readme#not-readme"
+<a href="not-index#not-index"

-while \x[h2-in-not-the-readme] is rendered with the fragment:
+while \x[h2-in-not-the-index] is rendered with the fragment:

-<a href="not-readme#h2-in-not-the-readme"
+<a href="not-index#h2-in-not-the-index"

 Reference to the first header of another file that is a second inclusion: